-Joint Major in Economics/ International Studies
+Joint Major in Economics/Global and International Studies

-Joint majors are designed for students interested in a combination of two related fields of study.
+Joint majors are designed for students interested in combining two related fields of study.
 They normally involve a specific set of course requirements selected to provide solid specialization in each of the two fields.
-The graduation requirements for a Joint Major can normally be met in four years of study.
+The graduation requirements for a joint major can normally be met in four years of study.

-The minimum requirement for completion of a Bachelor of Arts with a Joint Major in Economics and International Studies is 120 credit hours.
+The minimum requirement for completion of a Bachelor of Arts with a joint major in Economics and Global and International Studies is 120 credit hours.

 ECON 100-3 Microeconomics

 ECON 101-3 Macroeconomics

 ECON 120-3 Globalization and the World's Economies

 ECON 202-3 History of Economic Thought

-or ECON 203 3-3 Canadian Economic History
+or ECON 20 3-3 Canadian Economic History

 ECON 205-3 Statistics for the Social and Management Sciences

-INTS 101-3 Canada and the World

-INTS 205-3 Introduction to International Studies
+INTS 100-3 Introduction to Global Studies

-One of:

-INTS 200-3 Contemporary Russia

-INTS 202-3 Contemporary United States
+INTS 210-3 Globalizations